JamesClow/User-Directory/README.md

 - Check before discarding updates
 - Show which fields have been modified

-Data should be copiable from list
+Users should be able to copy data from list view
 - Overflow field when hovering over lengthy text

 ## Project setup